 Sorin Markov of Magic: The Gathering, a vampire Planeswalker who shows that, while being under the color Black may mean that you're selfish and/or ambitious, it doesn't necessarily mean that you're evil.
 In fact, he spends most of his time helping to save various planes from destruction, using his powers to seal the Eldrazi and to create Avacyn.

 Draculaura from Monster High qualifies, but it's worth noting that she wasn't always this way.
-Though we, as of yet, know what caused this change, just that she's very committed to it.
+Though we, as of yet, do not know what caused this change, just that she's very committed to it.
 She is perhaps the first truly vegan vampire, as she faints at the sight of blood and mostly eats salad and vitamin supplements.

 Soma Cruz from Sorrow duology, if he is actually a vampire, being a reincarnation of Dracula.
 Note that unlike Alucard, one of the powers Soma gets involves biting and drinking blood for health.